mspeculatrix/Medium/Emerald Bay/README.md

 I was given a review copy of Emerald Bay when it appeared (in 1988, if memory serves).
 I also visited Migent's offices in Incline Village, on the North Shore of Lake Tahoe (I was in Nevada to cover the Reno Air Races).
 I think I interviewed someone but can't remember if that ever resulted in an article.

 To learn how the system worked, I wrote a database to store information about aviation-related magazine articles.
 This is in the `Mag database` directory.
 It still runs (I tested it in DosBox on an M1 MacBook Air).

+The `PCA review.txt` file is the text of a review I wrote in 1988 for, I think, `PC Amstrad` magazine, although all traces of that magazine seem to have disappeared.